 When you are ready to return to live streaming, simply click this button:

-Clicking on the button again would pause the stream.
+Clicking the button again would pause the stream.

 The stream view is customizable via the view settings menu:

 - Whether to highlight severity (this is automatically extracted from the event)